MStoykov/k6-test262/README.md

 The point of this repo is to test k6 goja+babel+core.js combo against the tc39 test suite.

 Ways to use it:
+1. mkdir testdata
-1. Checkout test262 in testdata directory
+2. Checkout [test262](https://github.com/tc39/test262) in testdata directory, this was tested against 72154b17fc
-2. Run `go test &> out.log`
+3. Run `go test &> out.log`

 if there are failures there will be a JSON with what failed.
 The full list of failing tests is in `breaking_test_errors.json` in order to regenerate it (in case